-ITEM 5--MARKET FOR REGISTRANT'S COMMON EQUITY AND RELATED STOCKHOLDER MATTERS
+ITEM 5 - MARKET FOR REGISTRANT'S COMMON EQUITY AND RELATED STOCKHOLDER MATTERS

-There was no established public market for the Common Stock in 1997.
-On March 20, 1998, the Common Stock was approved for trading on the NASD Electronic Bulletin Board system under the symbol "VDSI."
+On March 20, 1998, the Company's Common Stock was approved for trading on the NASD Electronic Bulletin Board system under the symbol "VDSI."
+On April 7, 2000, the Company's Common Stock was listed on the Nasdaq National Market in the United States under the trading symbol "VDSI".

-On March 14, 2000, the closing sale price for the Common Stock on the NASD Electronic Bulletin Board was \$22.88 per share.
+On March 12, 2001, the closing sale price for the Common Stock on the Nasdaq was \$5.81 per share.
 Such market quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission and may not necessarily represent an actual transaction.
-On March 8, 2000, there were approximately 111 holders of record of our Common Stock.
+On February 28, 2001, there were approximately 125 holders of record of the Common Stock.